schwiebert1/DA401-Positional-Clustering/README.md

 ### Data

 As written above, "fbref_scrape.py" outputs 5 csv files.
 These are saved in the Data folder under Data Acquisition.
 The webscraper was last run on October 20th, 2022.
+For reproducibility of results of this study, these data sets have been renamed from the raw output name.
+If the webscraper is run, it will output new csv files that do not overwrite the data used for analysis.
 - All positions (players10_20_2022.csv)
 - Fullbacks (fullbacks10_20_2022.csv)
 - Centerbacks (centerbacks10_20_2022.csv)